GEO-Protocol/specs-protocol/transactions/transactions.md

 ### Receiver
 Node, that takes part into the operation as a transfer destination node.

-# Contribution
-#### How to join discussion?
-* Please, follow commits history for details about changes.
-* Please, use commits comments to propose changes.

-#### Technical requirements
-* This specification uses mermaid charts, so, please, ensure your environment supports them for correct document render.

-# Credentials
-`todo: list ideators`

 # License
 [<img src="https://opensource.org/files/osi_keyhole_300X300_90ppi_0.png" height=90 style="float: left; padding: 20px">]()